-In transparent mode, select a BVI.
+In transparent mode or for a bridge group in routed mode, select a BVI.
 For transparent mode, you can also select a management-only interface.

 - Step 3 Click the IPv6 tab. - Step 4 Check the Enable IPv6 check box. - Step 5 (Optional) To enforce the use of Modified EUI-64 format interface identifiers in IPv6 addresses on a local link, check the Enforce EUI-64 check box. - Step 6 (Routed interface) Configure the global IPv6 address using one of the following methods. - Stateless autoconfiguration-In the Interface IPv6 Addresses area, check the Enable address autoconfiguration check box.